-This document is designed to provide you with information concerning your personal safety, to inform you of CSHA policies which help make the campus a safe place, and to comply with Federal law which requires CSHA to:
+This document is designed to provide you with information concerning your personal safety, to inform you of Colorado School of Healing Arts (CSHA) policies which help make the campus a safe place, and to comply with Federal law which requires CSHA to:

-- Inform students and employees of CSHA's policies and programs that promote safety and security. - Summarize campus crime data. - Provide suggestions that will help deter criminal behavior. - Inform victims of sex offenses of their rights. - Notify individuals who report a crime of violence that they have options involving local law enforcement, if they would like support in contacting local law enforcement and that they may decline involving law enforcement. - Publicize CSHA's drug and alcohol policies. - Provide information concerning CSHA's rate of graduation. - Provide written information about victim services that are available.
+- Inform students and employees of CSHA's policies and programs that promote safety and security. - Disclose campus crime data. - Provide suggestions and information that will help minimize the likelihood of becoming a victim of crime whether on the campus or at your home - Inform victims of sex offenses of their rights. - Notify individuals who report a crime of violence that they have options involving local law enforcement, if they would like support in contacting local law enforcement and that they may decline involving law enforcement. - Publicize CSHA's drug and alcohol policies. - Provide information concerning CSHA's rate of graduation. - Provide written information about victim services that are available.